 Accepted papers will be included in the proceedings only if the full conference registration fee has been paid in time.
 The deadline for this payment is May 17, 2025.
-Details will be published in the Second Announcement.

 Each Research Report presentation will be allotted a total time of 40 minutes: 20 minutes for the oral presentation and 20 minutes for questions and comments.